wenxuhaskell/lt2222-v21-a2/README.md

 I removed all occurances of '$' and '&' as they contribute nothing to the context analysis.
 Then I created TF-IDF as the features table.
 Splitting of data set is implemented as required.

-Note: Sometimes the code "test_y[0]" in notebook file throws an exception due to that there exists no such a record with index as 0 in test_y which is randomly selected from the data set.
+Note: Sometimes the code "test_y[0]" in notebook file throws an exception due to unknown reason.
 But test_y seems to contain valid data and the program would be able to continue to run the following tasks.

 Part 4 - Training the model